ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 | `volume-b`| 15,000 | 1,966 Mbps |  45% | 275 Mbps |
 | `volume-c`|  9,000 | 1,179 Mbps |  27% | 166 Mbps |
 | All data volumes | N/A | 4,324 Mbps | 100% | 607 Mbps |
-{: caption="Table 1.
-Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}
+{: caption="Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}

 In the second example, the cx3d-8x20 instance's total volume bandwidth is 4 Gbps (4,000 Mbps).
 The available bandwidth that can be divided among the data volumes is 3607 Mbps.
 If you attach _`volume-a`_ and _`volume-b`_, both of which have the same 5 IOPS/GB volume profile, their combined maximum throughput limit is 3145 Mbps.
 That value is less than the available 3607 Mbps, which means that the volume with more capacity (_`volume-b`_) is allocated 1966 Mbps and the volume with less capacity (_`volume-a`_) is allocated 1179 Mbps.
 That's their provisioned throughput limit, and that's the most bandwidth that can be allocated to them, even if more bandwidth is available.